Comunicados de prensa

 B. Stock-based compensation expenses.
 NetApp excludes stock-based compensation expenses from its non-GAAP measures primarily because they are non-cash expenses.
 While management views stock-based compensation as a key element of our employee retention and long-term incentives, we do not view it as an expense to be used in evaluating operational performance in any given period.

-F. Gains/losses on the sale of properties.
-These are gains/losses from the sale of our properties.
+G. Gains/losses on the sale or derecognition of assets These are gains/losses from the sale of our properties and other transactions in which we transfer control of assets to a third party.
 Management believes that these transactions do not reflect the results of our underlying, on-going business and, therefore, cannot be relied upon for future planning or forecasting.

 These non-GAAP measures are not in accordance with, or an alternative for, measures prepared in accordance with GAAP, and may be different from non-GAAP measures used by other companies.
 In addition, these non-GAAP measures are not based on any comprehensive set of accounting rules or principles.
 NetApp believes that non-GAAP measures have limitations in that they do not reflect all of the amounts associated with the Company’s results of operations as determined in accordance with GAAP and that these measures should only be used to evaluate the Company’s results of operations in conjunction with the corresponding GAAP measures.
 NetApp management compensates for these limitations by analyzing current and projected results on a GAAP basis as well as a non-GAAP basis.
 The presentation of non-GAAP financial information is not meant to be considered in isolation or as a substitute for the directly comparable financial measures prepared in accordance with generally accepted accounting principles in the United States.
 The non-GAAP financial measures are meant to supplement, and be viewed in conjunction with, GAAP financial measures.